Selecting Materials for Manufacturing Vacuum Systems

 Stainless Steel

-(Particularly 304 SST) widely used for vacuum vessels – high-strength, suitable for wide temperature changes, doesn’t easily oxidize and may be joined by welding or brazing.
+(Particularly 304 SST) widely used for vacuum vessels and vacuum chambers in precision fabrication – high-strength, suitable for wide temperature changes, doesn’t easily oxidize and may be joined by welding or brazing.

 Copper